BEKI77/mercury/README.md

 # mercury
-This repo is dedicated to my web projectes!!!!
+This repo is dedicated for my web projectes!!!!